rlugojr/blocklist-ipsets/ipdeny_country/README.md

-The following list was automatically generated on Sat Jan 21 12:23:05 UTC 2017.
+The following list was automatically generated on Sun Jan 22 12:21:06 UTC 2017.

 The update frequency is the maximum allowed by internal configuration.
 A list will never be downloaded sooner than the update frequency stated.
 A list may also not be downloaded, after this frequency expired, if it has not been modified on the server (as reported by HTTP `IF_MODIFIED_SINCE` method).